Yiling-J/tablepilot/examples/README.md

 - **chinese_qa_parquet_huggingface**
   Similar to the previous example, but this version uses Hugging Face integration directly, eliminating the need for manual downloads.

+#### Image understanding

 - **icon_jokes**
   This example create a joke from two random icon images, shows how to use images as input prompts(column type image).
 Include both generate and autofill examples.

+#### [Experimental] Generate/Edit image

+- **recipes_with_image**
+  This example demonstrates how to generate images in three different ways:

+  1. Generate images together with text columns
+  2. Autofill an image column based on text columns
+  3. Autofill an image column based on another image column

+  Refer to the README in the example for more details.